sounboul/laravue_masterRad/README.md

 </p>

 # SellTico Loyalty
-[SellTico Loyalty](https://selltico.com) (pronounced /ˈlarəvjuː/) is a beautiful dashboard combination of [Laravel](https://laravel.com/), [Vue.js](https://github.com/vuejs/vue) and the UI Toolkit [Element](https://github.com/ElemeFE/element).
+[SellTico Loyalty](https://selltico.com) is a beautiful dashboard combination of [Laravel](https://laravel.com/), [Vue.js](https://github.com/vuejs/vue) and the UI Toolkit [Element](https://github.com/ElemeFE/element).
 With the powerful Laravel framework as the backend, Vue.js as the high performance on the frontend,  Laravue appears to be a full-stack solution for an enterprise application level.

 ## Built with